nasa/georef_imageregistration/README.txt

     - How should they be running?
 - Verify that offline tools are running.
 - Test out the GUI, make sure everything works properly.
-- More testing

-- Double check why our RMS fit error is so high.
 - Switch from prints to logging